-I learned this method of cooking garlic while working in a fabulous Michelin-star rated Ligurian restaurant.
-I would start each day in the restaurant with a cup of espresso and a large pile of garlic bulbs, which I worked on with Grandmother.
-Together, we separated all the cloves, then removed the peel.
-This was the first 30 minutes of every day.
+I learned this method of cooking garlic while working in a fabulous Michelin-star rated Ligurian restaurant called Locanda Miranda.
+I would start each day in the restaurant with a cup of espresso and a large pile of garlic bulbs, that I worked on with the grandmother of this family-run restaurant and inn.
+Together, the grandmother and I separated all the cloves and removed their peels.
+This was a painstaking task that consumed the first 30 minutes of my day in the kitchen.

-I also use the puree to make dips by combining other purees (artichoke, spinach, asparagus, roasted peppers, etc.) to form a single dip.
-Or, try it while making some tofu sour cream.
-Perhaps my favorite method is simply to spread the warm puree directly on toast and enjoy!
+I also use the puree to make dips by combining other purees (artichoke, spinach, asparagus, roasted peppers, etc.) to form a single dip or sauce like my Mushroom Cream Sauce.
+I even add it to my soy sour cream or aquafaba mayonnaise to boost the flavors to a new level of awesomeness.
+Perhaps my favorite method though, is to simply spread the warm puree directly on toast and enjoy!

 2 heads of garlic